ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 v3c-ptl-tier-flag provides a value corresponding to ptl_tier_flag defined in  {{ISO.IEC.23090-5}}.
 The value of v3c-ptl-tier-flag indicates the tier context necessary to interpret the value of v3c-ptl-level-idc.

-When present, the value of v3c-ptl-tier-flag SHALL not conflict the corresponding value in the sprop-v3c-parameter-set.
+When present, the value of v3c-ptl-tier-flag SHALL NOT conflict the corresponding value in the sprop-v3c-parameter-set.
 The value of v3c-ptl-tier-flag SHALL be either 0 or 1.

 ~~~
     v3c-ptl-codec-idc: